 National Youth Leadership Training (NYLT) is an exciting, action-packed program designed to provide youth members with the opportunity to learn leadership skills and gain experience they can use in their home units and in other situations that would benefit from a leadership role.

 Greater Colorado Council is offering three sessions of NYLT in 2024, held at the Big Horn Encampment on Magness Camp, part of McNeil Scout Ranch.
-Cost is $360 per participant.
-Registration is coming soon!
+Cost is $375 per participant.
+Registration is live for 2024!

 Registration is intended to be used by the Scout and their parents.
 It will only allow for one Scout per registration.
 If you are a participant’s home unit leader (Scoutmaster or Crew Advisor) please refer the registration on to the Scout’s parent – there are items that the Scout and parents must read and acknowledge; paperwork that they need to download, forms that will need to be filled out, and this is how we will contact them with important information about their upcoming course of NYLT.

 A constant refrain of NYLT is, “If you can see it, you can be it.”
 The course centers around the concepts of what a leader must BE, what a leader must KNOW and what a leader must DO.
 The key elements are then taught with a clear focus on HOW TO.
 The skills come alive during the week as the team goes on a Quest for the Meaning of Leadership.